15 best air fryers of 2024, tested and top-rated by our reviews experts

 - Donate: If your air fryer is in full working order and you simply want to upgrade it, give it a new home and donate it to a worthy cause.
 You could also use platforms like Freecycle or Facebook Marketplace.

-- Recycle: Some larger retailers like B&Q and Argos accept and recycle smaller electricals like air fryers.
+- Recycle: Some larger retailers like B&Q accept and recycle smaller electricals like air fryers.
 The Reuse Network lists the nearest charities and community projects that will welcome your old gadgets.
 Similarly, Recycle Your Electricals provides helpful guidance on how to recycle your gadgets, as well as a list of organisations that may accept donations.
 For further advice, read our guide on how to recycle electricals and appliances.

 How we tested air fryers